-"(14) perform such other duties of the Department necessary to support and promote the ability of emergency response providers and relevant government officials to continue to communicate in the event of natural disasters, acts of terrorism, and other man-made disasters; and emergency communications capabilities.
+"(14) perform such other duties of the Department necessary to support and promote the ability of emergency response providers and relevant government officials to continue to communicate in the event of natural disasters, acts of terrorism, and other man-made disasters; and

-"(15) perform other duties of the Department necessary to achieve the goal of and maintain and enhance interoperable ards.
+"(15) perform other duties of the Department necessary to achieve the goal of and maintain and enhance interoperable emergency communications capabilities.

-"(d) PERFORMANCE OF PREVIOUSLY TRANSFERRED FUNCTIONS.- The Secretary shall transfer to, and administer through, the Director for Emergency Communications the following programs and responsibilities:

-"(1) The SAFECOM Program, excluding elements related to research, development, testing, and evaluation and stand-

-- "(2) The responsibilities of the Chief Information Officer related to the implementation of the Integrated Wireless Network. - "(3) The Interoperable Communications Technical Assistance Program. - "(e) COORDINATION.-The Director for Emergency Communications shall coordinate- - "(1) as appropriate, with the Director of the Office for Interoperability and Compatibility with respect to the responsibilities described in section 314; and - "(2) with the Administrator of the Federal Emergency Management Agency with respect to the responsibilities described in this title.

-"(f) SUFFICIENCY OF RESOURCES PLAN.-
+- "(d) Performance of Previously Transferred Functions.- The Secretary shall transfer to, and administer through, the Director for Emergency Communications the following programs and responsibilities: - "(1) The SAFECOM Program, excluding elements related to research, development, testing, and evaluation and standards. - "(2) The responsibilities of the Chief Information Officer related to the implementation of the Integrated Wireless Network. - "(3) The Interoperable Communications Technical Assistance Program. - "(e) COORDINATION.-The Director for Emergency Communications shall coordinate- - "(1) as appropriate, with the Director of the Office for Interoperability and Compatibility with respect to the responsibilities described in section 314; and - "(2) with the Administrator of the Federal Emergency Management Agency with respect to the responsibilities described in this title. - "(f) SUFFICIENCY OF RESOURCES PLAN.-